Enzootic bovine leukosis

 Testing for Bovine Leukosis Virus

-Enzootic bovine leukosis is caused by bovine leukosis virus (BLV), which belongs to the family Retroviridae, subfamily Orthoretroviridae and genus Deltaretrovius.
-Thus, it is enveloped, 80-100 nm RNA virus.
-Like some other viruses of the Retroviridae family, BLV is oncogenic and is thus classified as an oncornavirus.
+Enzootic bovine leukosis is caused by the bovine leukosis virus (BLV), which belongs to the family Retroviridae, genus Deltaretrovirus.
+It is therefore an enveloped, 80-120 nm RNA virus.
+Like some other viruses from the Retroviridae family, BLV is also oncogenic and is therefore categorised as an oncornavirus.
 B lymphocytes are the target cells of the virus.
-BLV is distributed worldwide with the exception of Europe, Australia and New Zealand.
-The clinical picture of bovine leukosis was described as early as the late 19th century, but the pathogen was not identified until 1969.
+BLV is spread worldwide.
+The clinical picture of bovine leucosis was already described in the late 19th century, but the pathogen was not identified until 1969.

-Differential diagnoses include sporadic leukosis and multifocal lymphomas of as yet unknown origin.
+Differential diagnoses include sporadic leukosis and multifocal lymphomas of unknown origin.

 Transmission

-Transmission is mainly horizontal through infected lymphocytes, e.g. iatrogenic during surgical interventions or herd vaccinations.
-The virus is passed from animal to animal by close contact.
-Less frequently, transmission of the virus occurs in utero.
+Transmission is mainly horizontal through infected lymphocytes, e.g. iatrogenic during surgical procedures or herd vaccinations.
+The virus is passed from animal to animal through close contact.
+Less frequently, the virus is transmitted in utero.
 Blood-sucking insects can serve as vectors.
-BLV-infected cells are also shed in colostrum and milk.
-However, infection of calves by this route is of minor importance.
+BLV-infected cells are also excreted in the colostrum and milk.
+However, the infection of calves in this way is of minor importance.

-Infections with BLV occur naturally in cattle, water buffalo and capybara.
-Following experimental infections, sheep may develop clinical signs of the tumorous form of progression.
-Other species such as deer, goats, pigs, buffalo, rabbits, cats, and dogs responded to experimental infection by producing antibodies.
+Cattle, water buffalo and capybara are naturally infected with BLV.
+Following experimental infections, sheep can develop clinical symptoms of the tumorous form.
+Other animal species such as deer, goats, pigs, buffalo, rabbits, cats and dogs have reacted to experimental infection by producing antibodies.

 Most infections with BLV are subclinical.
-30-70 % of infected cattle develop persistent lymphocytosis after an incubation period of 6 months to 3 years, characterized by an increase in circulating B lymphocytes of up to 80 %.
-In 0.1-10 % of all infected animals or 10-30 % of cattle with persistent lymphocytosis, tumour formation (lymphosarcoma) occurs, often after years of preleukosis.
-This results in three clinical courses of the disease:
+After an incubation period of 6 months to 3 years, 30-70 % of infected cattle develop persistent lymphocytosis, which is characterised by an increase in circulating B lymphocytes.
+In animals over 2 years old, for example, lymphocyte counts below approx. 7,000 per µl are normal and above approx. 10,000 per µl are considered leucotic.
+Only in 0.1-10 % of all infected animals and 10-30 % of cattle with persistent lymphocytosis does tumour formation (lymphosarcoma) occur, often after years of preleukosis.
+This results in three clinical forms of the disease:

 • Clinically inapparent infection